West Fertilizer Company explosion: Injuries and fatalities

 West Mayor Tommy Muska told the Waco Tribune-Herald that as of late evening, April 17, six or seven volunteer firefighters from the city were unaccounted for.
 West EMS Director Dr. George Smith, himself injured, said he believed at least two emergency responders were killed.

 "We do have confirmed fatalities," Texas Department of Public Safety spokesman D.L.
 Wilson said at a midnight news conference on April 17.
 "We have a tremendous amount of injuries ... over 100 injuries at this time."
 Wilson did not confirm or deny an earlier report that the number of deaths could be in the range of 60 to 70.
 He said the blast zone was "just like the Murrah Building in Oklahoma City," comparing its effects to the Oklahoma City bombing, and that "50 to 75" homes and businesses were damaged.
 Sergeant William Patrick Swanton of the Waco Police Department said the operation has gone into a "search-and-rescue mode", aiming to find survivors and recover those who might be trapped in buildings.
-He said at least 160 people had been injured, and the firefighters who were combating the initial fire were still unaccounted for.
+He said at least 160 people had been injured, and the firefighters who were combatting the initial fire were still unaccounted for.
 Swanton quoted local environmental officials and emergency personnel in saying there was no risk to the community from the smoke fumes rising from the facility.

 Over 100 people were reported injured in the blast, and were originally transported to a makeshift triage set up at West High School's football field.
 The triage site later was moved to a community center due to the football field's proximity to the still-burning facility.
 Hillcrest Baptist Medical Center in Waco received over 40 injured for treatment.
 Patients were also admitted to Waco's Providence Healthcare Network, Fort Worth's John Peter Smith Health Network, Dallas's Parkland Memorial Hospital, and Temple's Scott and White Memorial Hospital.

 Authorities announced on April 19 that twelve bodies had been recovered, sixty people were missing, and at least 200 had been injured.
 The 12 dead included 10 first responders as well as two civilians who had volunteered to fight the fire.

 The final confirmed death toll was 15 fatalities, and approximately 160 to 200 people were injured.